jstueve-ultra/github-slideshow/_posts/0000-01-02-jstueve-ultra.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to my github second slide!"
 ---
 This is jason's github slide
 Use the left arrow to go back!